How Do You Build a Social Security Claiming Strategy That Actually Works?

-The Four Factors Worth Modeling
+Which Four Factors Are Worth Modeling?

 After running hundreds of Social Security claiming analyses as a CFP, the factors that consistently change the optimal claiming age: